Ruby-Dragon/AlgorithmicPasswordGenerator/README.md

 When all word sets you wish to be present in the password have been input, use **-d** to exit.
 Your finished password will be output.
 This password is ***NOT SAVED*** so please make sure to remember it or write it down somewhere.

+Note: Do NOT use any non-ascii characters!
+Unicode characters such as "Ê" are not supported for use in this program and will cause an error.

 ## Licence